maco4457/PPL-Paper/presentation.md

 - Python: No. 8
 - Lua: No. 20

 #5.
-Strong vs. weak typing#
+Strong typing#
-- Strongly typed: language prevents successful execution of an operation on arguments that have differing types
+Language prevents successful execution of an operation on arguments that have differing types
-- Weakly typed: language allows implicit conversions (casts) on types when different types are present in an operation, without necessarily throwing errors

 #6.
-Dynamic vs static#
-- Dynamically typed: types are checked during runtime
-- Statically  typed: types are checked at compile/interpretation time
+Weak typing#
+Language allows implicit conversions (casts) on types when different types are present in an operation, without necessarily throwing errors

 #7.
+Dynamic type checking#
+Types are checked during runtime

+#8.
+Static type checking#
+Types are checked at compile/interpretation time

+#9.
 Duck typing#
 "If it walks like a duck, talks like a duck..."
 A duck-typed language is dynamic and does its type checking at runtime.

-#8.
+#10.

 _EAFP:_